ellado-fbit/express-middleware/README.md

 ### Parameters

-* `payload`: (*required*) is a function with request object as parameter that returns an object literal, buffer or string representing valid JSON.
+- `payload`: (*required*) is a function that accepts the request object as parameter that returns an object literal, buffer or string representing valid JSON.
-* `secret`: (*required*) is a string, buffer, or object containing either the secret for HMAC algorithms or the PEM encoded private key for RSA and ECDSA, as described in [jsonwebtoken](https://www.npmjs.com/package/jsonwebtoken).
+- `secret`: (*required*) is a string, buffer, or object containing either the secret for HMAC algorithms or the PEM encoded private key for RSA and ECDSA, as described in [jsonwebtoken](https://www.npmjs.com/package/jsonwebtoken).
-* `signOptions`: (*optional*) is an object with extra info to encode, as described in [jsonwebtoken](https://www.npmjs.com/package/jsonwebtoken). `Eg: { expiresIn: '24h' }`
+- `signOptions`: (*optional*) is an object with extra info to encode, as described in [jsonwebtoken](https://www.npmjs.com/package/jsonwebtoken). `Eg: { expiresIn: '24h' }`

 ### Usage